Smoke Alarm Advice

 What type of smoke alarms are available?

-There are four types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic), heat and combined.
+There are mainly four types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic), heat and combined.

 Ionisation: These are the cheapest and cost very little to purchase.
 They are very sensitive to small particles of smoke produced by fast flaming fires, such as paper and wood, and will detect this type of fire before the smoke gets too thick.
 They are marginally less sensitive to slow burning and smouldering fires which give off larger quantities of smoke before flaming occurs.
+They can also be too over-sensitive near kitchens.

 Optical: These are more expensive but more effective at detecting larger particles of smoke produced by slow-burning fires, such as smouldering foam-filled upholstery and overheated PVC wiring.
-They are marginally less sensitive to free burning flaming fires.
+They are marginally less sensitive to fast flaming fires.
 Optical alarms can be installed near (not in) kitchens, as they are less likely than ionisation alarms to go off when toast is burned.

-Heat Alarms: They detect the rise in temperature from a fire and are insensitive to smoke.
+Heat Alarms: They detect the increase in temperature from a fire and are insensitive to smoke.
 They can therefore be installed in kitchens.
 They only cover a relatively small area of a room, so potentially several heat alarms need to be installed in a large kitchen.

 In a standard smoke alarm, the battery will need to be replaced every 12 months.
 You can buy alarms fitted with sealed 10 year batteries.
 The advantage is that you don’t have to replace the battery every year.